mukilvannan315/diabetes_risk_prediction/README.md

 - Inspired by the need for early diabetes detection and prevention
 - Thanks to the open-source community for the amazing tools and libraries

-## 📞 Contact

-For any questions, suggestions, or feedback:
-- Open an issue on GitHub
-- Contact through GitHub profile

----

-**Note**: This project is for educational and research purposes.
-Always consult healthcare professionals for medical advice and diagnosis.

-⭐ If you find this project useful, please consider giving it a star on GitHub!